 This is rather specialized, but people do ask how to determine the distance to an object or subject in an image.
 The DSLR Exif data may tell you Focus Distance, except you should realize that the focus distance reported is often seriously incorrect, especially for zoom lenses.
-You probably want to verify what actual distance is required for this lens to report that distance at that zoomed value.
+You surely want to verify what actual focus distance is required for this lens to report that distance at that zoomed value.

 Otherwise, the calculator here will do this, but you must know a few things about the situation:

 You need the original digital image.
 Size of Object can't work from a cropped image or a paper print.
 OK, it can work from a resampled image, if it still the UNCROPPED full frame view (can work using original sensor mm, and the resampled image and object pixel dimensions, if Not cropped).